atakanaltok/awesome-useful-websites/README.md

 * https://looria.com/ - Trusted place to find honest product information
 * https://apps.apple.com/us/app/id1580599572 - Free Iphone app for trip destination searching and planning platform
 * https://www.freecycle.org/ - Network people who are giving and getting stuff for free in their own Towns.
 Membership is free
+* https://www.windy.com/ - Nearly everything about the weather of the any location

 ### Food